 - Mandibular Mesioclusion or Class 3 Malocclusion (MAL3).
 Also known as an underbite, undershot, reverse scissor bite, and mandibular prognathism.
 It occurs when the lower jaw is too long relative to the upper jaw and the lower teeth protrude in front of corresponding upper teeth.
 If the jaw length discrepancy is minimal, then the upper and lower incisor teeth may meet each other edge to edge resulting in an occlusion referred to as an even or level bite.

 - Maxillomandibular Asymmetry.
 The asymmetry may occur in a number of different ways.
 It is important to keep in mind that there are 2 upper jaws and 2 lower jaws.
 All 4 jaws grow/develop independently.
 Therefore, asymmetry may occur in the lower and/or the upper jaws.
 When there is a length disparity between the right and left side it is referred to as a rostrocaudal asymmetry (upper and/or lower).
 When the asymmetry results in a lack of centering of the upper and lower jaws over each other causing a midline shift, then it is referred to as a side-to-side asymmetry.
 Finally, there may be an asymmetry that is exhibited as an abnormal (increased) space between the upper and lower jaws (may affect one or both sides) and is referred to as an open bite.

 What are some common forms of dental malocclusion?

-- Rostroverted maxillary canine – this may be inherited or developmental, secondary to retained deciduous teeth.
+- Mesiopalatoverted Maxillary.
+This may be inherited or developmental, secondary to persisting deciduous teeth.